OpenTermsArchive/contrib-versions/Att/Privacy Policy.md

 ' + '

-' + '*   Go here for more information about CPNI and your choices about our use of that information for marketing purposes.
+' + '*   Go to CPNI Opt-Out, or go to https://www.wireless.att.com/ecpni/ for more information about CPNI and your choices about our use of that information for marketing purposes.
 ' + '

 ' + '